VelinDimitrov/interview/Readme.md

 - introduce access restrictions - allow access only for certain authenticated principals, allow certain operations only for certain authenticated principals
 - testing & documentation - what are good candidates for unit tests, integration tests, what needs to be documented?
-- introduce additional logging and error handling where necessary
+- introduce additional logging and error handling where necessary<br/>
+Answer: added check on GET request for customer